Americans OK with police drones - private ownership, not so much: Poll

 It was unclear how the rule will deal with people who buy drones online or at a big box store, rather than joining the sport through a club or hobby shop.

-These non-traditional users, "don't have the same safety mindset that a modeler does," said Rich Hanson, government affairs director at the Academy of Model Aeronautics, world's largest community-based model aircraft group, with nearly 80 years of safe flying.
+These non-traditional users, "don't have the same safety mindset that a modeller does," said Rich Hudson, government affairs director at the Academy of Model Aeronautics, world's largest community-based model aircraft group, with nearly 80 years of safe flying.

 The AMA safety code says devices should stay below 400 feet near airports, not be flown carelessly or recklessly, and avoid all other aircraft, among other things.

-Drones also have sparked fears of snooping by neighbors or law enforcement.
+Drones also have sparked fears of snooping by neighbours or law enforcement.
 The Reuters/Ipsos poll showed strong attitudes on both questions.
-Seventy-one percent said drones should not be allowed to operate over someone else's property, and 64 percent said they would not want their neighbor to have a drone.
+Seventy-one percent said drones should not be allowed to operate over someone else's property, and 64 percent said they would not want their neighbour to have a drone.

 But respondents widely supported drone use in law enforcement.
 Sixty-eight percent of respondents support police flying drones to solve crimes, and 62 percent support using them to deter crime.